AntoineCostes/ESPuppet/README.md

 - not sure if wifi host name is usefull for anything

 IDEAS
+- allowed pins for each module and boards ?
 - color templates for wifidebug (parameters)
 - lastUpdateMs in component ?
 - inputComponent génère des évènement, outputComponent est contrôlable par OSC ?